shrushti003/heart-diseases-prediction/README.md

 # heart-diseases-prediction
-In this project I have used variour models to preddict the heart diesease and then used advanced ensebler learning method to evaluate the models and compared there accuracies.
+In this project I have used various models to predict the heart disease and then used advanced ensembler learning method to evaluate the models and compared there accuracies.